-Total remuneration received by directors (in thousands of euros) 2,114 Total remuneration received by directors/parent company attributable profit (%) 1.4
+Total remuneration received by Directors (in thousands €) 2,393 Total remuneration received by Directors/profit attributable to parent Company (%) 1.6%

-- (1) Directors' per diem allowances include per diems received by Ms. Julia Sanz López and Mr. Mariano Pérez Claver, who stepped down from their directorships on 24 March and 30 July 2009, respectively. - (2) This amount is the fixed sum paid to directors as per Article 40 of the Articles of Association. - (3) The medium-term remuneration scheme for the management team, including Executive Directors, is described in section A.3. of this report. - (4) In accordance with the resolution adopted by the Ordinary General Shareholders' Meeting of 30 April 2008 in relation to the pension obligation undertaken in favour of the Chairman, in the course of 2008 a defined contribution insurance policy was entered into which stipulates that in 2009 and 2010 there must be paid two premiums of an amount equal to the initial premium (€715,854) increased by inflation (the Spanish consumer price index) for each of those fiscal periods.
+(1) This amount is the fixed sum paid to Directors as per article 40 of the Articles of Association.

+(2) The medium-term remuneration scheme for the management team, including Executive Directors, is described in section A.3. of this report.

+(3) In accordance with the resolution adopted by the Ordinary General Shareholders' Meeting of 30 April 2008 in relation to the pension obligation undertaken in favour of the Chairman, in the course of 2008 a defined contribution insurance policy was entered into which stipulates that in 2009 and 2010 there must be paid two premiums of an amount equal to the initial premium (€715,854) increased by inflation (the Spanish consumer price index) for each of those fiscal periods.
+In 2010 the last premium of this obligation was paid.

-B.1.12 List senior management members who are not executive directors and indicate the total remuneration accruing to them during the year:
+B.1.12.
+List any members of senior management who are not executive Directors and indicate total remuneration paid to them during the year: